covcom/205CDE/labs/16 RESTful API/worksheet.md

 The list can be expanded for new functionality.

+The URIs above do not correspond to the directory hierarchy and actual files in the server.
+The idea of resources represented by URIs is to redirect a call to each URI to a handler file (here **index.php**, created later).
+The handler file can retrieve the original URI parts to decide the original request of the caller.

 Next, you should consider which error messages you give in the situations when accessing the resources fails.
 In our example, we will return HTTP error code **405 (Method not allowed)** in case of an illegal API call.

-As it is easier to setup the API server in a new Codio project, create a new Codio project at this step.
+As it is easier to setup the API server in a new Codio project, create a new Codio project at this step. **From now on, until the end of the worksheet, do not continue to work in the original Codio project.**

 The next step is to map each URI to a PHP function that handles the corresponding action.

-In the new Codio project, the first step is to add a file called **.htaccess** into the root directory of the project's workspace.
+In the new Codio project, the first step is to add a file called **.htaccess** into the root directory of the project's workspace (in the root of **~/workspace** directory).

 You can simply right-click the project's master folder icon in the project's Codio workspace and select New File.
 ![(You see the image of file creation if you open this assignment sheet outside Codio, in a separate browser window.)](img/newfile.png)